TheBrightSparkDev/Human-Sightings/README.md

 ## to do list

-correct the navbar on shop and comics page links for comics to comic pages complete shop links and images test
+correct the navbar on shop and comics page, links for comics to comic pages, complete shop links and images, update shop home section more button link too! update comic home section, test,